 Leadership: A member influences others to take positive action toward productive change.
 Members commit to thoughtful and responsible leadership that promotes the other core values in the Code of Honor.

-Service: A member exercises the talents he or she has been given to provide service to his or her peers, community, and the activity.
+Service: A member exercises their talents to provide service to peers, community, and the activity.
 At all times a member is prepared to work constructively to improve the lives of others.